allwefantasy/byzer-llm/README.md

 1. The `pretrained_model_type` is fixed to `custom/auto` for vLLM, since the vLLM will auto detect the model type.
 2. Use `setup_infer_backend` to specify `InferBackend.VLLM` as the inference backend.

+### Stream Chat

-If the model you deploy with the backend vLLM, then it also support `stream chat`： the `stream_chat_oai` will return a generator, you can use the generator to get the output text.
+If the model deployed with the backend vLLM, then it also support `stream chat`： the `stream_chat_oai` will return a generator, you can use the generator to get the output text.

 ```python